 Virtual meetings have been great for creating more inclusive work spaces — at least for attendance.
 The next step is to make participation more equitable, and that means knowing how much people are participating in the first place.

 Google doesn’t offer tracking — at least, not without yet another Chrome extension.

 Now that you know some of the key differences between Vowel and Google, here’s how Vowel covers the basics — everything video conferencing tools need for high-quality video meetings.

 Video calling: Vowel offers high-quality video and audio so every word is crisp and clear.
-It also includes your basic mic and camera settings and a Reactions bar that lets you respond to great ideas and comments with emojis.
+It also includes your basic mic and camera settings and emoji reactions.

 Security: Vowel is SOC2 Type II certified, which means it uses best practices for encryption, security, and privacy.